 The Office of Institutional Research (IR) reports on a variety of data to support the University in its efforts of accountability, internal reporting, decision making, improvement and planning.
 Our web page provides data on student enrollment by a variety of demographics, by major, department and college, by student level, as well as by full- and part-time status.
 Reports on continuation and graduation and the number and types of degrees conferred can also be found here.
 Finally, survey results and analytical studies of student success, including retention, remediation and probation, can be found on our page.
 Email: firstname.lastname@example.org

 This office adheres to the Code of Ethics by the Association for Institutional Research.

 Greg’s primary research interests are college choice and educational access and equity, and a general interest in organizational leadership, culture and operations.
 Greg has a Ph.D. and M.S.Ed in Higher Education from the University of Pennsylvania.
 His dissertation examined the role of institutional culture on curricular change at three universities.
 He also has a B.A. in Film/Media Studies from Temple University.

 Emily Shindledecker is a senior institutional research analyst in the Office of Institutional Research.
-She has worked in the field of institutional research for over six years, both in the public and private sector.
+She has worked in the field of institutional research for over seven years, both in the public and private sector.
 She is responsible for administering & analyzing surveys, conducting statistical analysis, creating interactive Excel dashboards, designing infographics, and training and supervising research assistants.
 She received her Master of Science Degree in Industrial/Organizational Psychology from California State University, San Bernardino.